w-chang/ae353-sp24/docs/README.md

 quit()
 ```

-to quit the Python shell and exit out of the Anaconda prompt.
+to quit the Python shell.

 #### 3 Clone the ae353-sp24 Repository using Git in Windows

-Open **Anaconda Prompt (Miniconda3)** and navigate to the directory you want to clone the ae353-sp24 code repository into.
+In your already opened **Anaconda Prompt (Miniconda3)** navigate to the directory you want to clone the ae353-sp24 code repository into.
 This is done using the [change directory command](#How to change the working directory).

-Nest, clone the repository into the current directory by running the command
+Next, clone the repository into the current directory by running the command

 ```bash
 git clone https://github.com/w-chang/ae353-sp24.git